 How Does Debt Settlement Affect Your Credit?

-Yes, settling a debt will affect your credit score.
+Yes, settling debt will affect your credit score.
 Before deciding to settle a debt, you should consider the pros and cons.
-Once you have a clear understanding of how settling a debt will affect your credit score, you can make a decision.
+Once you have a clear understanding of how settling debt will affect your credit score, you can make a decision.

 After weighing the options, most of our clients still decide to move forward with settling their debts, as compared to not settling them.
-Additionally, many clients who thought they wanted to settle debts decide instead to file bankruptcy, as the cost savings outweighs the credit concerns.
-We are here to provide guidance and help you make a decision which will remove the threat of creditors and provide you with financial peace of mind and prosperity as you move forward.
+Additionally, many clients who thought they wanted to settle debts decide instead to file bankruptcy, as the cost savings outweigh the credit concerns.
+We are here to provide guidance and help you make a decision that will remove the threat of creditors and provide you with financial peace of mind and prosperity as you move forward.

 Debt Settlement Or Not Paying At All

-From a credit perspective, settling a debt is more favorable than not paying on the debt.
+From a credit perspective, settling debt is more favorable than not paying on the debt.
 While the settled debt will appear as a zero balance on your credit report, a settled debt is still a negative on your credit report as compared to paying the debt in full.
-Alternatively, a settled debt is better for your credit report than a debt which has been ignored and not paid on time.
+Alternatively, a settled debt is better for your credit report than a debt that has been ignored and not paid on time.